China has launched new drills encircling Taiwan. Why now? - KESQ

 In recent years, Taiwan has downplayed its territorial claims over mainland China, and is today a vibrant democracy, with its own military, currency, constitution and elected government.

 But it is not recognized as an independent country by most governments in the world.
-Over the decades it has become increasingly isolated diplomatically – with an increasing number of governments switching their diplomatic recognition from Taipei to Beijing.
-But unofficial diplomatic ties with many Western nations have in fact been bolstered in recent years, in part thanks to China’s sabre-rattling.
+Over the decades it has become increasingly isolated, with a number of governments switching diplomatic recognition from Taipei to Beijing.
+But unofficial diplomatic ties with many Western nations have in fact been bolstered in recent years, in part thanks to China’s saber-rattling.

 Meanwhile, under Xi, China has become increasingly assertive in foreign policy and grown more authoritarian at home.